-During the preceding school year, the district's School Health Advisory Council (SHAC) held [insert number] meetings.
-Additional information regarding the district's SHAC is available from the website at www.comancheisd.net.
+During the preceding school year, the district's School Health Advisory Council (SHAC) held 4 meetings.
+Additional information about the district's SHAC is available from the district website.

 Notification of upcoming SHAC meetings will be posted at each campus administrative office at least 72 hours before the meeting.
 Notification of upcoming SHAC meetings, meeting minutes, and a recording of each meeting will be posted on the district website at www.comancheisd.net.